xxbiohazrdxx/gunsmith/README.md

 If `default_platform` is set, you can omit your gaming platform from the request.
 `@Gunsmith MyGamertag hunter primary`

-If your Slack profile's **first name** (not username) matches your gaming platform username, you can omit it as well.
+If your Slack profile's **real name** (not username) matches your gaming platform username, you can omit it as well.
 `@Gunsmith xbox hunter primary`

 If you omit the character class, Gunsmith will default to the most recently played character.